wwitteman/dadjokes/README.md

 # dadjokes
-A dad jokes API in Python with FastAPI
+A dad jokes page in Python with WSGI

 NOTES:
 When getting the dev environment up and running, re-launch the virtual environment...